 The table is compiled by the BLS Foreign Labor Statistics program.
 The U.S. data are prepared by the BLS Consumer Price Index program.
 Additional information, including the new data table, is available in "Harmonized index of consumer prices for selected countries and areas.
 "Further information on the HICP can be found in "Comparing U.S. and European inflation: the CPI and the HICP," by Walter Lane and Mary Lynn Schmidt, Monthly Labor Review, May 2006.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, International comparisons of harmonized indexes of consumer prices available monthly on the Internet at http://www.bls.gov/opub/ted/2006/oct/wk4/art02.htm (visited May 21, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, International comparisons of harmonized indexes of consumer prices available monthly at https://www.bls.gov/opub/ted/2006/oct/wk4/art02.htm (visited December 06, 2023).